bishnuroy/Docker-swarm/README.md

 A container image is a lightweight, stand-alone, executable package of a piece of software that includes everything needed to run it: code, runtime, system tools, system libraries, settings.

+### Docker Swarm

+Docker Swarm is native clustering for Docker.
+It turns a pool of Docker hosts into a single, virtual Docker host.
+Because Docker Swarm serves the standard Docker API, any tool that already communicates with a Docker daemon can use Swarm to transparently scale to multiple hosts.

 ## Swarm Contiv Cluster Architecture: